 The Touch-goal is scored by downing a punt in the end zone.
 Actually anytime the ball crosses a Try line, the Ace can be scored.

 An offensive option play from the 5 yard line can be a dropkick scoring 1 point if the ball sails through the post lines in the end zone or the offense can run the ball or complete a pass over the Try line for 2 points.
 Either way it's from the same spot.

 An offense can opt to wave the conversion in order to regain possession by kicking off from the Centre 45 yard line and recovering the ball before it crosses the opponent's 30 yard line.
 The kicking team can actually run the ball into the end zone on this play for another 5 points.
 This is extremely unlikely and therefore will happen.

 The offense has 6 downs to cross the Centre Skirmish line in order to earn a firstdown.

-The offense then has 5 downs to cross their opponent's 20 yard line for another forward series.
+The offense then has 5 downs to cross their opponent's 20 yard line for another forward series of downs.

 Once inside the 20 (Hot Zone), the offense has just 4 downs to score.

 There are many more features about the game.
 Discover everything about the real Spring Football game by clicking the Rulebook below.